-As one of the leading roofers at Lake of Ozarks, we are often asked if metal roofing is better than a shingle roof.
-Unfortunately, the answer isn’t as straight forward or evident as most people would like it to be.
+As one of the leading roofers at Lake of Ozarks, we are often asked, “Is metal roofing better than a shingle roof?”
+Unfortunately, the answer isn’t as straightforward or evident as most people would like it to be.

 Metal roofing has become much more common for homes over the past 10-20 years.
 One of the reasons why more people are choosing to install a metal roof is because it can withstand violent weather, in addition to having a lifespan of several decades.